Shop Subscribe

 By: Robyn Colley, OTR/L

 The brain stem is what alerts us and helps us stay regulated.
 The brain needs to wake up and stay awake when expected to attend.
 Some children’s brains can wake up but not sustain.
 Some need help to even awaken.
 This is where movement can help.
 Fidgets come in all shapes and sizes.
 You can even fidget with your feet!
-Movement, through the legs or the hands such as doodling, can help open up the communication from the body to brain sending signals to awaken and alert!
+Movement through the legs or the hands, such as doodling, can help open communication from the body to the brain, sending signals to awaken and alert!

-Fidgets give tactile input which can keep the brain engaged
+Fidgets keep the brain engaged with tactile input

-Why do you think humans enjoy petting their dog or cat?
-The soft fur feels so nice on the skin.
-Touch, or tactile input, can alert or calm depending on the texture itself.
+Why do you think humans enjoy petting their dogs or cats?
+The soft fur feels nice on the skin.
+Touch, or tactile input, can alert or calm depending on the texture.
 Something as simple as a piece of satin taped underneath a child’s desk can provide enough tactile input to keep some children’s attention.

 Repetition is movement.
 Movement is alerting.
-Repetition is the same motion or input over and over which is calming.
+Repetition is the same motion or input over and over, which is calming.
 Remember, the brain needs to be in a quiet state of alert.
-There should be a balance between awake but calm.
+There should be a balance between awake and calm.
 We don’t always want to calm our children down.
-Sometimes we need to calm them UP!
-Alert the brain but quiet the emotional centers.
+Sometimes we need to calm them up by alerting the brain but quieting the emotional centers.

-So don’t be afraid to fidget and to let children fidget.
+So don’t be afraid to fidget and let children fidget.
 Many of my written class notes from my OT school days have doodles in the margins.
-And research now supports how doodling helps the brain learn.
-When chosen and used properly, certain fidgets can bring out the best in so many learners!
+And research supports how doodling helps the brain learn.
+When chosen and used properly, some fidgets can bring out the best in many learners!

-Check out our fidget assortment and find that just right fidget for your student(s).
+Check out our fidget assortment and find the just right fidget for your student.

 Recommended